-CONTACT’s Featured Exhibitions, selected to be part of the Festival through a juried submission process, are independently organized by artists, venues, and organizations across the city.
+The Gattuso Prize formerly acknowledged an outstanding artist in the Juried Call Exhibition program of the Scotiabank CONTACT Photography Festival.
+Juried Call Exhibitions were selected to be part of the Festival through a submission process and are independently organized by artists, venues, and organizations across the city.

 CONTACT gratefully acknowledges the generous support and contributions of La Fondation Emmanuelle Gattuso.
 The Foundation demonstrates strong leadership and influences innovation across all charitable sectors in Canada including health care, culture and the arts.